 Perhaps, on the surface of it, nothing much has changed in 2015.
-This is still a plant-based blog, I am still living in London and I am still very much studying nutrition (counting the days though, getting so near now to the end!).
+This is still a plant-based blog (for today's raw Nourishing Winter Rainbow Salad, please skip to the end of the post), I am still living in London and I am still very much studying nutrition (counting the days though, getting so near now to the end!).
 But once you take a closer look it soon becomes evident - I feel - that this blog as well as I have gone through a major transformation.

 I mean, let's start with the biggest change of all – I quit my job and have now spent the last month (YIKES) at home, focusing on the things I realised mattered so much that it became impossible to keep neglecting them for the sake of following the wrong career path.
 Though I still wake up some days rather perplexed by the fact that I don't need to rush to the office, I am happy to report that resigning from my job was very, very clearly the right decision for me and my family.

 Apart from the obvious changes such as being able to take my son to and from school ever day (bliss!), the extra free hours have also allowed me to endulge in experiences I just wouldn't have been able to fit into my timetable otherwise.
 For example, there were the wonderful collaborations with Ceri and Aimee, the impromtu meet-up with Lucy, the virtual blog party, the instameet, my breakfast with Aimee and a few blog related job meetings and opportunities I've not actually had a chance to tell you about... yet (though will in 2016 ;)).
 In short, all these new experiences have moulded me into a new person, touched by all the different and inspiring people I've met along this crazy path I'm on.